Teja-Pintu1998/devTinder/src/workOnIt.md

 Explore schema type options and add validate functions, timestamps......etc to the user schema.

-API level validations on post and patch APIs for each field
+API level validations on post and patch APIs for each field.

+Use of validator , an npm package to check validations.